 Temporarily remote work is when a company is wholly or partially remote for some time, with the understanding that it is not permanent and employees will return to the office later.

-For example, many employees temporarily worked from home during the COVID-19 pandemic for health and safety and then returned to the office once it was safe.
+For example, many employees temporarily did online work from home during the COVID-19 pandemic for health and safety and then returned to the office once it was safe.

 Hybrid remote

-A hybrid remote arrangement is when a company allows employees to split their time between working remotely and working in person at the office.
-A hybrid remote policy may allow teleworking employees to choose when they come to the workplace or require employees to come in on certain days of the week or for specific activities.
+A hybrid remote work arrangement is when a company allows employees to split their time between working from home and working in person at the office.
+A hybrid policy may allow teleworking employees to choose when they come to the workplace or require employees to come in on certain days of the week or for specific activities.

 Remote-first

 Companies with remote-first policies treat remote work as the default working option.
-Remote-first companies still typically have a centralized office location that employees can visit or use for meeting space, but the employer does not expect employees to work in person.
+Remote-first companies still typically have a centralized office location that employees can visit or use for meeting space on the days employees don’t work from home, but the employer does not expect employees to work in person.

 Remote-friendly

-A remote-friendly company permits occasional days when employees can work remotely but expects them to come into the office most of the time.
-The employer specifies specific remote days the employees can work from home or remotely on flex days when they have an appointment or particular circumstance.
+A remote-friendly company permits occasional days when employees can work from homebut expects them to come into the office most of the time.
+The employer specifies specific remote work days the employees can work from home or offers flex days when they have an appointment or particular circumstance.

 Fully remote

 Fully remote employees work outside of a traditional office setting 100% of the time.
-Companies with fully remote policies typically do not have an office location.
-Fully remote employees usually work on virtual platforms at a home office or coworking space.
+Companies with fully remote work policies typically do not have an office location.
+Fully remote employees usually work from home on virtual platforms or a coworking space.

 Read more: How to Propose a Remote Work Policy and Work from Anywhere